Rich nations, China must accelerate race to net zero: IEA

 - 'Expensive and unproven' -

-At just under 1.2C of warming so far, the world has already seen a crescendo of deadly and destructive extreme weather and the most vulnerable populations are hit hardest.
+At just under 1.2C of warming so far, the world has already seen a crescendo of deadly and destructive extreme weather.

 A recent UN progress report on the Paris goals warned the world was not on track to limit warming to 1.5C.

-The IEA threw its weight behind critics of so-called carbon removal technologies, which have been given greater prominence as the world fails to slash emissions.

-These include industrial and nature-based processes to extract CO2 molecules from the atmosphere and store them permanently.
+The IEA warned countries not to pin their hopes on so-called carbon removal technologies -- to extract CO2 molecules from the atmosphere and store them permanently -- if emissions reductions are too slow.

-The IEA said a scenario of delayed climate action would force the world to rely on these "expensive and unproven at scale" carbon removal technologies.
+It said a scenario of delayed climate action would force the world to rely on these "expensive and unproven at scale" technologies.

 If such technologies fail to deliver at the scale needed -- including effectively filtering 0.1 percent of Earth's atmosphere every year by 2100 -- the IEA said returning temperatures to 1.5C "would not be possible".